ShadeKnightly/git-workflow-reference/README.md

 # git-workflow-reference
-A simple, developer-friendly guide to using Git effectively in team projects.

-A reference for developers learning to use Git in team environments.
+A reference guide for developers learning to use Git in team environments.

 This repository includes:
 - **Git-Quick-Guide.md** – Everyday Git commands
 - **Git-Workflow.md** – Team workflow and branch management
-- **Git-Troubleshooting.md** – Common mistakes and how to fix them

 ---